iprietoc/emea-pc-openshift-exp/README.md

 On the resulting screen, click the URL under the Location column for the entry named "rayner-webui".

 ### Send a Sample Request
 * In order to get sample data into the web UI, requests must be sent to the backend service.
 This can easily be accomplished using “curl” from the terminal.
-In the example below, $WEB_UI_ROUTE is the full URL (including http://)  to the *rayner-service* route.
+In the example below, $SERVICE_ROUTE is the full URL (including http://) to the *rayner-service* route.

-`curl -X PUT -H "Content-Type: application/json" -d '{"hex": "00ff00"}' $WEB_UI_ROUTE/light/`
+`curl -X PUT -H "Content-Type: application/json" -d '{"hex": "00ff00"}' $SERVICE_ROUTE/light/`

 _Note that the trailing `/` on the URL is required._